Tevin-Isaac/Hero-Squad/README.md

 3.Add a squad name , size and a cause
 4.View a list of current squads
 3.View a list of heros in a squad

+## Known Bugs
+There are no known bugs at the moment

+ ## Technologies Used
+Java, Spark, Handlebars, Bootstrap, CSS

 Copyright(c)Tevin Isaac.